intercaetera/kallisti/README.md

 Kallisti is a fast, featureful terminal client for Discord built with **blessed**, **React** and **Redux**.

 Kallisti is currently unfinished and in constant development.
+See the _Issues_ tab to learn how you can contribute.

 ## Development installation